 True motivation comes from within.
-It can be inspired, encouraged, and facilitated by outside forces, but the most powerful resolve is intrinsic.
+Outside forces can inspire and encourage, but the most powerful resolve is intrinsic.
 As teachers, we’re tasked with helping students find their own motivation, leading them to suitable student learning goals, and lighting the path to get there.
-This isn’t an easy task (particularly when you consider a classroom of twenty or more students) but knowing what kind of goals benefit students most is a step in the right direction.
+This isn’t an easy task (particularly when you consider a classroom of twenty or more students), but knowing what kind of goals benefit students most is a step in the right direction.

 Each student, from elementary to high school, has their own needs, strengths, and motivators.
-In order to improve everyone’s skills and really zero in on individual needs in your classroom, you can place more emphasis on personalized learning.
-Personalized learning is just that — personalized.
+In order to improve everyone’s skills and zero in on individual needs in your classroom, you can place more emphasis on personalized learning.
+Personalized learning is just that—personalized.

-This is a tall order — where do we begin?
-A great place to start is with developing personal learning objectives.
+This is a tall order—where do we begin?
+A great place to start is by developing personal learning objectives.
 Once goals have been established, the steps to get there will be clearer.
 More importantly, students will know what their learning destination is and will be motivated to embark on their journey.

 There are a few different types of learning goals for students.
-Some students may benefit from a mix of educational goals, perhaps some short and some long term, or maybe one main goal for each subject area.
-In this article, we’ll help you figure out what your students really need so you can maximize time for the quality learning that you strive to bring to your class.
+Some students may benefit from a mix of educational goals, perhaps some short and some long-term, or maybe one main goal for each subject area.
+In this blog, we’ll help you figure out what your students need so you can maximize time for the quality learning that you strive to bring to your class.

 1. Short-term goals

-Short-term goals have the benefit of providing nearly instant gratification, unlike goals spread over a year or a few months.
+Short-term goals provide nearly instant gratification, unlike goals spread over a year or a few months.
 These small milestones can actually set the stage for accomplishing goals over a longer term or be used throughout the year as benchmarks.
-Short-term goals work well for younger students, but you shouldn’t discount their worth for older students — everyone loves the feeling of accomplishment.
-Plus, they are a great way to get the ball rolling and introduce goal setting to students.
+Short-term goals work well for younger students, but you shouldn’t discount their worth for older students—everyone loves the feeling of accomplishment.
+Plus, they can introduce goal setting to students.

 For instance: An example of a short-term goal is wanting to read one chapter of a book each day for two weeks.
 Here, the idea is that accomplishing the goal will increase reading time, improve reading skills, and hopefully allow students to develop a habit of reading more frequently.